GirinChutia/Misahub-Capsule-Vision-2024-Solution-eAI/README.md

 # 🫧 Capsule Vision Challenge 2024 : Solution

 Welcome to my submission for the **[Capsule Vision Challenge 2024: Multi-Class Abnormality Classification for Video Capsule Endoscopy](https://arxiv.org/abs/2408.04940)**.
-This repository contains the code, models, and instructions for training, evaluating, and inferring with the solution. 🚀
+This repository contains the code, models, and instructions for training, evaluating and creation of submission file.

 ---

 ## 🌟 Project Overview

-This project is designed to solve automatic classification of abnormalities captured in VCE video frames using deep learning techniques.
-The model leverages **[EfficientViT](https://github.com/mit-han-lab/efficientvit)**.
+This solution is designed to solve automatic classification of abnormalities captured in VCE video frames using deep learning techniques.
+The model leverages **[EfficientViT](https://github.com/mit-han-lab/efficientvit)** and code is adapted from its [official implementation](https://github.com/mit-han-lab/efficientvit).

 ## 📊 Solution Report

 Arxiv link :